Pentagons - polygons with 5 sides

 Real life examples

 Pentagons appear quite often in nature.
-If you slice an apple in half horizontally and look at the cross section of its core, it forms a 5 pointed star whose points make a pentagon.
+If you slice an apple in half horizontally and look at the cross section of its core, it forms a five pointed star whose points make a pentagon.
+Many flowers have five leaves, forming a pentagon shape.

 See also